Billpack68/startup/notes.md

 When it's working, `git commit` and `git push`
 I should push a commit to github at least 10 times for each assignment in this class

+## Console and editor notes

+Use Git Bash instead of windows powershell (maybe just in general?)
+Get familiar with VI and VSCode

 ## AWS Notes

 I don't know much about AWS yet, but I'm sure I'll more as I get further into the course.